ihmeuw/pseudopeople/docs/source/tutorials/configuring_noise.rst

 -------------------------------

 Imagine we also want to increase the probability of a fake first name from its default of 1%.
-We can do this by using a modified configuration dictionary:
+We can do this by modifying the configuration dictionary.
+This time, we'll save the configuration dictionary to a variable before using it to generate the dataset:

 .. code-block:: python